 In August 2003, Apio entered into a new \$12 million working capital line and a \$3 million equipment line (the "Lines") with Wells Fargo Business Credit, Inc. ("Wells Fargo").
 All amounts outstanding under Apio's loan agreement with Bank of America were paid off using the new Wells Fargo working capital line.
 The term of the Lines is three years expiring on July 31, 2006.
-The interest rate is initially calculated based on the prime rate plus 1%.
+The interest rate is initially calculated based on the prime rate plus 1%, currently 5% on an annual basis.
 The Lines contain restrictive covenants that require Apio to meet certain financial tests including minimum levels of net income, minimum debt coverage ratio, minimum net worth and maximum capital expenditures.
 The Lines limit the ability of Apio to make cash payments to Landec if certain conditions, as defined in the agreements, are not met.
 Landec has pledged substantially all of the assets of Apio to secure the Lines.
-As of August 31, 2003, \$3.5 million was outstanding under Apio's revolving line of credit.
+As of February 29, 2004, \$6.3 million was outstanding under Apio's revolving line of credit.

 Landec Ag has a revolving line of credit which allows for borrowings of up to \$7.5 million, based on Landec Ag's inventory levels.
-The interest rate on the revolving line of credit is the prime rate plus 0.50 or 4.5% on an annual basis.
-The line of credit contains certain restrictive covenants, which, among other things, affect the ability of Landec Ag to make payments on debt owed by Landec Ag to Landec.
+The interest rate on the revolving line of credit is the prime rate plus 0.50%, currently 4.5% on an annual basis.
+The line of credit contains certain restrictive covenants, which, among other things, restrict the ability of Landec Ag to make payments on debt owed by Landec Ag to Landec.
 Landec has pledged substantially all of the assets of Landec Ag to secure the line of credit.
-At August 31, 2003, \$3.9 million was outstanding under Landec Ag's revolving line of credit.
+At February 29, 2004, zero was outstanding under Landec Ag's revolving line of credit.

-At August 31, 2003, Landec's total debt, including current maturities and capital lease obligations, was \$12.9 million and the total debt to equity ratio was 22% as compared to 23% at May 25, 2003.
-Of this debt, approximately \$7.4 million was comprised of revolving lines of credit and approximately \$5.5 million was comprised of term debt and capital lease obligations, \$2.2 million of which is mortgage debt on Apio's manufacturing facilities.
+At February 29, 2004, Landec's total debt, including current maturities and capital lease obligations, was \$10.2 million and the total debt to equity ratio was 18% as compared to 23% at May 25, 2003.
+Of this debt, approximately \$6.3 million was comprised of revolving lines of credit and approximately \$3.9 million was comprised of term debt and capital lease obligations, \$2.1 million of which is mortgage debt on Apio's manufacturing facilities.
 The amount of debt outstanding on Landec's revolving lines of credit fluctuates over time.
 Borrowings on Landec's lines of credit are expected to vary with seasonal requirements of the Company's businesses.
-In addition, in connection with Landec's acquisition of Apio, Landec has remaining obligations to pay the former owners of Apio \$2.5 million.
-The \$2.5 million will be paid in equal amounts during the third quarter of fiscal years 2004 and 2005 and is recorded as long-term debt.
-An additional \$927,000 in earn out payments will be paid in equal monthly installments through February 2004 and is classified as a current liability.
+In addition, in connection with Landec's acquisition of Apio, Landec has remaining obligations to pay the former owners of Apio \$1.3 million.
+The \$1.3 million will be paid during the third quarter of fiscal year 2005 and is recorded as long-term debt.
+An additional \$199,000 in earn out payments will be paid in March 2004 and is classified as a current liability.